munificent/craftinginterpreters/book/local-variables.md

 there's a long lineage of other languages to learn from.
 So how do C and Java manage their local variables?
 Why, on the stack, of course!
 They typically use the native stack mechanisms supported by the chip and OS.
-That's a little too low level for us, but our VM does already have its own stack.
+That's a little too low level for us, but inside the virtual world of clox, we have our own stack we can use.

-Right now, we only use it for holding on to **temporaries** -- short-lived blobs of data while we're computing an expression.
-As long as we don't get in the way of those, we can use stuff our local variables on the stack too.
+Right now, we only use it for holding on to **temporaries** -- short-lived blobs of data that we need to remember while computing an expression.
+As long as we don't get in the way of those, we can stuff our local variables onto the stack too.
 This is great for performance.
-"Allocating" space for a new local requires only incrementing the `stackTop` pointer and freeing is just a decrement.
-Accessing a variable if we know its stack slot is simply loading a value from an array.
+Allocating space for a new local requires only incrementing the `stackTop` pointer and freeing is likewise a decrement.
+Accessing a variable from a known stack slot is an indexed array lookup.

 We do need to be careful, though.
 The VM expects the stack to behave like, well, a stack.
 We have to be OK with only allocating new locals on the top of the